Guide to the individual coverage HRA (ICHRA)

 Step 2: Employees make healthcare purchases

-Once you set your benefit up, employees can opt into the benefit, if they choose, and start making healthcare purchases.
+Once you set up your benefit, employees can opt into it and start making healthcare purchases.
 First, employees must purchase individual health insurance coverage to be eligible for the ICHRA.
-Then, once they opt-in, employees can submit their premiums and potentially other qualifying medical expenses they want for reimbursement.
+Then, once they opt in, employees can submit their premiums and potentially other qualified medical expenses for reimbursement.

 Eligible out-of-pocket expenses can include anything listed in IRS Publication 502, although employers can limit some of these items according to their preference.